Pin-Li/neilshen9747.github.io/CustomerValueSegmentation.md

 ### 1. Recency

-Since recency is based on last month's purchase history, I have to use a for-loop even if it runs quite slowly.
+Recency is based on last month's purchase history, using a for-loop:

 ```Rscript
 df$recency <- NA